Energy-scales convergence for optimal and robust quantum transport in photosynthetic complexes: optimality and robustness with respect to parameters of FMO Hamiltonian

 We searched over various geometrical pattern correlations among the top $0.1\%$ high-end efficient random structures to reveal the underlying principle(s) that could give rise to their high efficiency.
 We found that the distance between initial and target sites in most of these structures vary between $6-10 \AA$.
 Thus most of these complexes are rather trivial optimal solutions that are not particulary interesting for quantum transport studies.
 Indeed each of those conformations essentially acts as a dimer including a donor and an acceptor chromophore that are strongly coupled via dipole-dipole interaction in the near field.
 This approach for optimality is obviously not usable for quantum transport in large natural or engineered light-harvesting antenna or macromolecular systems with typically significant spatial separation of initial excitation and trapping sites.
 In order to distinguish potential non-trivial optimal solutions hidden in these results; i.e., those involve quantum/classical jumps in a multi-path molecular networks, we consider the distance of donor and acceptor to be bounded by the size of the complex for the rest of our studies in this paper.

 Our results presented in Figs. \ref{Figconservative} and \ref{Figrandom_angle-site} clearly indicate that the relative Bchl locations play a major role in the overall performance of the FMO complex.
 Thus a potentially significant parameter of relevance is the compactness of a given pigment-protein complex.
 We further explore this feature by introducing a single \emph{compactness} parameter by rescaling the Bchl distances by a factor k.
 We plot ETE as a function of compactness level k varying by an order of magnitude from $0.5$ to $5$.
 To explore any potential interplay of environmental interactions with this particular internal degree of freedom, we also simulate this size dependent supersssion/enhancement of ETE in various reorganization energy, $\lambda$, in Fig. \ref{FigcompactnessFMO}.
 It can be seen that transport efficiency drops significantly by expanding the FMO structure and has slightly enhanced value for contraction ratio of $0.5$.
 As above, in the discussion of the evolutionary tuning of reorganization energies and environmental correlation times, it appears that nature has taken a rather minimal approach in designing FMO.
 By utilizing the right density level of chromophoric structure and strength of environmental interactions, the evolutionary process has created a nearly optimal energy transfer channel, but that process apparently avoided the extra work necessary for further compression to achieve just $1\%$ or less enhancement in ETE.
 By inspection of the ETE variation with resect to $\lambda$ in Fig. \ref{FigcompactnessFMO}, one observes that the ENAQT phenomenon is scale invariant for the FMO-like structure.
-We will revisit the interplay of ENAQT with compactness for more generic multichromophores in the next section.

 The above analysis reveals an important effective physical parameter; however, one cannot rule out the possibility of other underlying dynamical processes and/or geometrical correlations that could also lead to higher ETE in very different compactness regimes.
 In other words, the compactness appears to be a sufficient condition for high ETE in multichromophoric complexes but most likely it is not a necessary condition.
-We will revisit this issue in details in the next section and the appendix C.